Mahe94/mahe94.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm a <b>Post-Doctoral Fellow</b> in the Department of Computer Science and Engineering, Indian Institute of Technology Delhi.
-I'm currently working in the area of public-key cryptography and quantum cryptography under the guidance of <a href='https://web.iitd.ac.in/~kvenkata/'>Prof. Venkata Koppula</a> and <a href="https://pages.cs.wisc.edu/~rishab/">Prof. Rishab Goyal</a>.
+I'm currently working in the area of public-key cryptography and quantum cryptography under the guidance of <a href='https://web.iitd.ac.in/~kvenkata/'>Prof. Venkata Koppula</a>.

 I completed my PhD and MTech degree under the guidance of <a href='https://sites.google.com/view/manindra/home'>Prof. Manindra Agrawal</a> in the Department of Computer Science and Engineering, Indian Institute of Technology, Kanpur.
 During that time, I was actively working on the cryptanalysis of symmetric-key cryptosystems and variants of subset-sum problem.